 You can track customer lifetime value…

-You could also look at a breakdown of age, gender, and country by purchase value…
+You could also look at a Breakdown is a way to get insights into your ad performance related to time, delivery, action, or dynamic creative element. of age, gender, and country by purchase value…

 You can create a cohort of those who registered and then eventually purchased a product…